The Department of Agricultural and Applied Economics offers a Ph.D. degree and the M.S. in Agricultural and Applied Economics with two named options.

 Ph.D.
 This program takes 4-5 years to complete and offers further training in economic theory and econometrics, as well as major and minor field coursework.
 This strong core training prepares students for a variety of challenging careers.

-Master of Science (MS) program is a 30-credit Master’s degree intended for students with research and academic interests, especially students who might want to go on for a Ph.D. program in AAE or other related academic fields.
-The program typically takes students 15-18 months to complete and often includes a research thesis.
+The Agricultural and Applied Economics traditional option is a 30-credit Master’s degree intended for students with research and academic interests, especially students who want to go on to a Ph.D. program in AAE or other related academic fields.
+The program typically takes 2 years to complete to complete.

-Master of Science Professional Option (MSPO) is a 30-credit Master’s degree program intended for students who want training in quantitative and applied economics for entry into employment in professional, governmental, or non-governmental sectors.
-The MSPO is a 15-month program and does not include a research thesis.
-This program is new for Fall 2019.
+The Agricultural and Applied Economics Professional Option (MSPO) is a 30-credit Master’s degree program intended for students who want training in quantitative and applied economics for entry into employment in professional, governmental, or non-governmental sectors.
+The program typically takes 2 years to complete to complete.